krischik/SteemRubyTutorial/Documents/Part-7.md

 Since both APIs have advantages and disadvantages sample code for both APIs will be provided so the reader ca decide which is more suitable.

-This chapter teaches you how to display all up and downvotes in persent on any posting.
+This chapter teaches how to display all up and downvotes in persent on any posting.
 The next part will teach how to calcultate the value of each post.

 ## Requirements